 A theologian who declared a decisive 'No' to Nazi ideology, he reshaped modern Christian thought by emphasizing God's absolute otherness.

-Karl Barth began his career as a Swiss pastor, but his theological world shattered with the outbreak of World War I. Disillusioned by his liberal teachers who supported the German war effort, he penned 'The Epistle to the Romans,' a bombshell that argued against finding God in human culture and instead called for a return to the radical, transcendent God of the Bible.
-When the Nazis rose to power, Barth was the principal author of the Barmen Declaration, a foundational document for the Confessing Church that rejected state control over matters of faith.
-His massive, unfinished 'Church Dogmatics' stands as a monumental attempt to rebuild Protestant theology from the ground up, insisting that revelation comes from God alone, not from human philosophy or political movements.
+Karl Barth published 'The Epistle to the Romans' (1919), a theological bombshell that argued against finding God in human culture and called for a return to the radical, transcendent God of the Bible.
+A Swiss pastor, his worldview shattered with World War I, when his liberal teachers supported the German war effort.
+When the Nazis rose to power, he co-authored the Barmen Declaration (1934), a foundational document for the Confessing Church that rejected state control over matters of faith.
+His unfinished 'Church Dogmatics' (1932–1967) rebuilt Protestant theology from the ground up, insisting revelation comes from God alone, not from human philosophy or political movements.
+Barth died in 1968.

 1883–1900